twisted-otterx/aosp_manifest/README.md

 Now Build it
 ------------
-- mka otapackage
+- make otapackage

 For Quick Dirty Rebuilds
 ------------------------
 - cd ~/aosp
 - repo sync -jx -f (x being however many cpu jobs, may also use -c as above)
 - lunch and pick the right device (refer to above for choosing right device to build)
-- mka dirty
+- make dirty
-- mka otapackage
+- make otapackage

 Credits
 -------